 Hairball Prevention in Cats

-The best way to prevent hairballs is to brush your cat’s hair as often as possible.
+The best way to prevent hairballs in cats is to brush your cat’s hair as often as possible.
 If you brush out your cat’s loose hair, then he won’t swallow it while he is grooming.

 Administering a preventive gel or soft chew that lubricates the ingested hair and aid its passage through the gastrointestinal tract is usually beneficial.
 Hairball Remedy removes and prevents hairballs by gently lubricating hairballs to pass through the intestinal tract.

-Using a fatty acid supplement such as Omegaderm-3 will reduce your cat’s shedding, which will help to prevent hairballs by improving the skin and hair coat quality and slowing excessive shedding.
+Using a fatty acid supplement such as Omegaderm-3 will reduce your cat’s shedding, which will help to prevent feline hairballs by improving the skin and hair coat quality and slowing excessive shedding.

 As cats age, their activity and intestinal movement slow down.
 Decreased movement and activity in older cats increase the risk of hairball complication and constipation.
 Being proactive and putting salmon oil or pollock oil on your cat’s food will encourage him to eat and help prevent hairballs.
 The added fatty acids result in healthy coats and fewer issues with matting coats.